rl-institut/WAM_APP_FRED/README.md

 ## Source data

 The following is an overview of the data sources used within the WAM_APP_FRED and provides where to find and how to access them.
-The WAM_APP_FRED defines three main topics .
-Each of these topics has its own source data.

 | Topic 1.         |          |
 | ------------- | -------- |